 Your faculty will review your academic performance if you:

-- fail 50% or more units in a semester or trimester
+- fail 50% or more units in term; or

 - fail a compulsory course

-After each semester, you will be advised if you're not making satisfactory academic progress in your degree, and will be given a few options to help improve your academic performance.
+After each term, you will be advised if you are not making satisfactory academic progress in your program, and will be given a few options to help improve your academic performance.

-If after two consecutive terms, your academic performance is still unsatisfactory, you will need to provide your faculty with the reasons why you are having difficulties with your studies and why you want to continue with your degree by completing the show cause statement.
+If you are identified as being required to Show Cause, you will need to provide your faculty with the reasons you are having difficulties with your studies and why you want to continue with your degree by completing the Show Cause statement.

 To help keep you on track with your studies, seek help from our support services available for you: